adelvictor/Nobel-Laureate/README.md

 ## Migrants Destination For Nobel winning Research

-The data shows that The United States is the Top Destination where Scientist conduct their Nobel winning research
+The data shows that the United States is the top destination where scientist conduct their Nobel winning research

 ![image](https://github.com/adelvictor/Nobel-Laureate/assets/90832476/29bf701a-a4ce-48e5-b486-bca91e187681)